 Locale primaryLocale = context.getResources().getConfiguration().getLocales().get(0); String locale = primaryLocale.getDisplayName();

-Testing localized apps
+Test localized apps

-Testing on a device
+Test on a device

 To change the locale or language on a device, use the Settings app.

-Testing on an emulator
+Test on an emulator

-Creating and using a custom locale
+Create and using a custom locale

-- Change to a custom locale from the adb shell, as described below.
+- Change to a custom locale from the

-Changing the emulator locale from the adb shell
+Change the emulator locale from the adb shell

-To change the locale in the emulator by using the adb shell.
+To change the locale in the emulator by using the

-- Pick the locale you want to test and determine its BCP-47 language tag, for
+- Pick the locale you want to test and determine its BCP-47 language tag,

 - Launch an emulator.